MARILYN MONROE WAS MURDERED BY:

 Her neck was swollen

 This is false because: Her autopsy report states her neck showed no signs of trauma.
-The autopsy attendant is the one who has claimed Marilyn’s neck needed to be cut to reduce the swelling.
+The autopsy attendant is the one who claimed Marilyn’s neck needed to be cut to reduce the swelling.
 However, this was never noted on her autopsy report, conducted by Noguchi, and therefore shouldn’t be considered as evidence.
 When looking at reports we should rely on the facts given by the Doctor undertaking the examinations at the time.

 There were no pills/residue in her stomach